 At this point, you might be wondering what exactly happens after you’ve clicked on phishing email.
 Here are a few typical scenarios:

-• Data harvesting: After clicking on a link, would-be victims are redirected to a page that looks similar to a legitimate source they trust—enough so that they then willingly enter their login credentials—going straight to the phisher.
+- Data harvesting: After clicking on a link, would-be victims are redirected to a page that looks similar to a legitimate source they trust.
+So that they then willingly enter their login credentials going straight to the phisher.

 The methods above are but a few examples that outline the sort of damage a phishing attack can cause to your personal or professional life.
 We cover this not to scare you, but to drive home the fact that it’s a threat every internet user really should take seriously.